MKEL1243UTMKL/Software-Engineer-Job-Search/README.md

 A web server will be started at port 8000 (http://localhost:8000)

-Program uploaded via Heroku server. web address: https://myjobsearchutm.herokuapp.com/
+Program deployed via Heroku server. web address: https://myjobsearchutm.herokuapp.com/

 In this web interface you can query a word and get the results.